 Recall that friend of mine who heard Taurus for the first time and said, “That’s “Stairway To Heaven” and nothing you say will change my mind.”

-What was the protected work?
+But what was the protected work?

 By the way, this happened in Blurred Lines too and the plaintiffs miraculously overcame it.

-The deposit copy looks like this.
+The deposit copy of Taurus looks like this.

 Even if they could’ve played the recording.
 This is the section that got transcribed for the deposit copy.
 Beginning at 1:37.

-Still it’s long way from those similar-sounding guitar intros.
+Still, it’s long way from those similar-sounding guitar intros.

-So they argued access and the basslines.
+So the plaintiffs argued access and the basslines.